jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (1) Every 6 financial years, each regional council, in the case of every region except Auckland, must— (a) ensure that the relevant regional transport committee prepares, on the regional council’s behalf, a regional land transport plan; and
   (b) approve the regional land transport plan by a date appointed by the Agency.
-(2) Every 6 financial years, Auckland Transport, in the case of Auckland, must— (a) prepare an Auckland regional land transport plan; and (b) approve the Auckland regional land transport plan by a date appointed by the Agency.
+(2) Every 6 financial years, Auckland Council, in the case of Auckland, must— (a) ensure that the ARTC prepares, on Auckland Council’s behalf, a regional land transport plan; and (b) approve the Auckland regional land transport plan by a date appointed by the Agency.
 (3)
 (4)
 (5)

 ### 14 Core requirements of regional land transport plans
-Before a regional transport committee submits a regional land transport plan to a regional council or Auckland Transport (as the case may be) for approval, the regional transport committee must—
+Before a regional transport committee submits a regional land transport plan to a regional council for approval, or before the ARTC submits a regional land transport plan to Auckland Council for approval, the regional transport committee or the ARTC must—
   (a) be satisfied that the regional land transport plan—
     (i) contributes to the purpose of this Act; and (ii) is consistent with the GPS on land transport; and